simiancraft/BabylonJs-Editor-Workflow-Boilerplate/README.md

 > ---
 >
-> **My Advice:** For now, avoid those really high resolution texture outputs.
+> **My Advice:** For now, avoid those really high-resolution texture outputs.
 The raw skybox is a big file, and we're just covering the workflow.
 Optimizing this asset, such as converting to a .env file is outside the scope of this tutorial.
 If you're still wanting to know this right now, read more here in the documentation:
 >
 > [Use a HDR environment (for PBR)](https://doc.babylonjs.com/how_to/use_hdr_environment),
 > in particular the section [What is a .env (Tech Deep Dive)](https://doc.babylonjs.com/how_to/use_hdr_environment#what-is-a-env-tech-deep-dive)